blocky/timekeeper/README.md

 ln -s /home/USER/timecards/timecard.json /home/USER/
 ```

-This file will hold your hour entries in JSON
+This file will hold your hour entries in JSON1

 ## Clockify-cli
 These tools leverage Clockify-cli to do things like send hours to Clockify or